-Note: Mode of delivery is Intensive in a blended learning style.
+Note: Mode of delivery is Intensive.
 Contact hours are 18 hours face-face, with a minimum of on-line/self-directed learning of 17 hours.
 The student would then be required to commit to a further 3 hours per week at a total of 39 hours for assignments and preparation.

 Tutorials and participation (10%); three assignments (90%)